Andre05-vikk/notion-clone-api/README.md

 # Notion Clone API

-A RESTful API for managing tasks and users, built with Node.js and Express.
+A RESTful API for managing tasks and users, built with Node.js, Express, and MariaDB.

+## Features

+- User authentication with JWT
+- Task management (create, read, update, delete)
+- Pagination, sorting, and filtering for tasks
+- Swagger UI for API documentation and testing

+## Prerequisites

+- Node.js (v14 or higher)
+- MariaDB (v10 or higher)

 ## Installation